Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-thisExpression}
 :::

-This-expressions are special kind of expressions used to access [receivers][Receivers] available in current [scope][Scopes and identifiers].
+This-expressions are special kind of expressions used to access [receivers][Receivers] available in the current [scope][Scopes and identifiers].
-The basic form of this expression, denoted by `this` keyword, is used to access the current implicit receiver according to the receiver overloading rules.
+The basic form of this expression, denoted by a non-labeled `this` keyword, is used to access the default implicit receiver according to the receiver priority.
-In order to access other receivers, labeled `this` expressions are used.
+In order to access other implicit receivers, labeled `this` expressions are used.
 These may be any of the following:

 - `this@type`, where `type` is a name of any classifier currently being declared (that is, this-expression is located in the [inner scope][Scopes and identifiers] of the classifier declaration), refers to the implicit object of the type being declared;